skyport-team/panel/README.md

 ## Configuration

-Edit the `config.json` file in the root directory to set up the application settings including the database connection and port.
+Rename `example_config.json` to `config.json` and edit file in the root directory to set up the application settings including the database connection and port.

 ## Usage